prjunnamed/prjcombine/docs/src/fpga.md

 - interface logic in the tile
 - bels in the tile

-Within the tile class description, wire segments are identified by `(TileCellId, WireId)` tuples, also known as `TileClassWire`.
+Within the tile class description, wire segments are identified by `(TileCellId, WireSlotId)` tuples, also known as `TileClassWire`.
 For a given tile, they can be translated to a `WireCoord` by using the tile anchor's `DieId` and looking up the `TileCellId` in the tile's referenced cells list to obtain `ColId` and `RowId`.

 Grid *tiles* correspond directly to the bitstream concept with the same name — each tile class will usually have a corresponding entry in the bitstream database (the exception is tile classes that have no associated bitstream bits).
 If this is the case, then every grid tile of this class will have an associated bitstream tile, and vice versa.
 However, a target may have bitstream tile classes that do not correspond to grid tile classes — these are used to describe configurable logic outside of the interconnect grid, such as the special configuration logic registers on most targets.